clarkfitzg/sta141c-winter19/README.md

 ### Learning Outcomes

+> Students learn to reason about computational efficiency in high­level languages.
+> They will be able to use different approaches, technologies and languages to deal with large volumes of data and computationally intensive methods.

 This is an experiential course.
 Students will learn how to work with big data by actually working with big data.
 These are the goals of the course:

 1. Develop skills and confidence to analyze data larger than memory
+1. Identify when and where programs are slow, and what options are available to speed them up
+1. Introduce parallel computing
 2. Use remote compute resources
-1. Identify when and where programs are slow, and what options are available to speed them up
 2. Critically evaluate new data technologies, and understand them in the context of existing technologies
 3. Understand basic software engineering concepts